looran/httpeat/README.md

 - report errors and warnings count at end of session
 - return process error code as per error count
 - support proxies and mirros in indexing
-TODO fix handling of SIGTERM and SIGINT
+- fix handling of SIGTERM and SIGINT
-TODO fix Exception accounting and reporting
+- extend network tests to ensure interruptions do not corrupt data TODO fix Exception accounting and reporting
 TODO fix (again) flickering of progress bar. try rich Table
      see https://github.com/Textualize/rich/blob/master/examples/live_progress.py